elibroftw/music-caster/README.md

 This app supports media keys.
 There might be an issue with skipping though so please let me know!

 # Limitations and known issues
-- Music control limited to exit if next/previous song is spammed
+- The GUI library I use does have a memory leak issue, I'm planning on porting to wxPython
-- The GUI library I use does have a memory leak issue which will be fixed soon
+- If you find a bug, please create an issue or email me, I am very fast at pushing fixes if the issues are huge

 # Build Instructions
 1. Make sure all the required modules are installed